Computer monitor: Professional features

-Near to mainstream professional feature; advanced hardware driver for backlit modules with local zones of uniformity correction.
+Provides hardware driver support for backlit modules with local zones of uniformity correction, offering functionality similar to that found in mainstream professional systems.

 Mounting

 Computer monitors are provided with a variety of methods for mounting them depending on the application and environment.

 Desktop

 A desktop monitor is typically provided with a stand from the manufacturer which lifts the monitor up to a more ergonomic viewing height.
 The stand may be attached to the monitor using a proprietary method or may use, or be adaptable to, a VESA mount.
 A VESA standard mount allows the monitor to be used with more after-market stands if the original stand is removed.
 Stands may be fixed or offer a variety of features such as height adjustment, horizontal swivel, and landscape or portrait screen orientation.